Apellikka/run-mint/readme.md

 Application to track runs and their stats.

 Written in Kotlin for Android.
+Uses Room database to save the runs and follows the MVVM-architecture style.
+UI fully written with Jetpack Compose.

 Home screen